Epic Hot Tubs | Outdoor Products Store

 There are at least two ways water could become a problem for your house or outdoor living space: splashes and water build-up.
 People getting in and out of the hot tub will drip water along the way, children playing can spray water, and using swim spas can splash water all over the place.
 Incidental overflow is also a regular occurrence you should plan for.

 You’ll need to plan adequate drainage around your hot tub.
-Indoor installations will need drains in the floor to collect water and move it out of the room.
-Even with outdoor installations it is also important to keep the ground dry.
+Indoor hot tubs will need drains in the floor to collect water and move it out of the room.
+Even with outdoor hot tubs, it’s important to keep the ground dry.

 Here’s why: